syntithenai/opensnips/README.md

 - docker-compose.yml file to start a suite including
     - all services required for hermes in both opensnips and official snips versions.
-    - pulseaudio server to share the sound
+    - examples for the audio server using sound devices directly or pulseaudio server on the host
     - configuration for all services as environment variables